pds-data-dictionaries/ldd-rings/README.md

 # Rings local data dictionary

-The Ring dictionary that describes objects related to planetary ring observation.
-It includes classes to describe a ring model, occulations (radio and stellar) and ring relationships.
+The Rings dictionary describes objects related to planetary ring observation.
+It includes classes to describe a ring model, occultations (radio and stellar) and ring relationships.

 ## Versions